ignacioct/A-CSPScheduling/readme.md

   <h3 align="center">A* & CSP Scheduling</h3>

   <p align="center">
-    Implementation of a CSP Scheduler and A* algorithm to solve a travelling busman problem.
+    Implementation of a CSP Scheduler and A* algorithm to solve a travelling salesman problem.
     <br />
   </p>
 </p>